Patricia L. Dugger

 Phone: (859) 280-8055

 Lanni joined Lexington Emergency Management in October 2019.
-She brings 20+ years financial and management experience, including the CSEPP Finance Officer for the State of Kentucky.
+She brings 20+ years of financial and management experience, including the CSEPP Finance Officer for the State of Kentucky.
 Lanni is responsible for the overall program management of CSEPP, including budget management and forecasting.
 She serves on local and national non-profit boards, enjoys cooking, travel, family-time and pets.

 Phone: (859) 280-8068